 This document describes how to install the Redmine web application.
 The Redmine application is a project management web application that functions on the Ruby on Rails platform.
 You can manage the Redmine application's configurations in cPanel's Application Manager interface (Home >> Software >> Application Manager).

-- We recommend that only experienced system administrators attempt to perform these steps.
+- We recommend that only experienced system administrators perform these steps.

 - We are not responsible for any data loss that an attempt to perform these steps causes.